FREQUENTLY ASKED QUESTIONS

 How does it work?

-The primary plan member can receive a wellness credit (through their payroll system) by participating in the Live Better Louisiana program, which is a simple two-step process.
+The primary plan member can receive a wellness credit (through their payroll system) by participating in the Live Better Louisiana program, which is a simple one-step process.

 Where can I find a list of clinics in my area?

 We are currently working on our 2015-2016 clinics schedule.
 Please check back soon.

 What’s the discount for participating in the Live Better wellness program?

 Members will receive a $120 annual ($10 monthly) premium credit on their 2017 BCBSLA health coverage.

 If I can’t go to a clinic, can I still get a discount?